 It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-This medicine may cause a severe allergic reaction in some patients.
+This medicine may cause severe allergic reactions (including multi-organ failure) in some patients.
 This reaction usually occurs within 6 weeks after the medicine is started, but may occur at any time.
 If untreated, it can lead to severe low blood pressure and even death.
 Check with your doctor right away if you have sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, trouble breathing, sore throat, lightheadedness, dizziness, or yellow skin or eyes.

 When you begin taking this medicine, you will be given a Warning Card which describes symptoms of severe allergic reactions that may be caused by abacavir and lamivudine combination.
 The warning card also provides information about how to treat these allergic reactions.
 For your safety, you should carry the warning card with you at all times.

 If you must stop using abacavir because of an allergic reaction, you should never use the medicine again.
 Return the unused medicine to your doctor or pharmacist.
 A worse reaction, possibly even death, can occur if you use the medicine again.
 Tell your doctor right away if you have ever taken abacavir, especially if you have experienced an allergic reaction to it in the past.